Thursday, 20. January 2022, 8.00 pm

 Symphonieorchester des Bayerischen Rundfunks

-Please note: Due to illness in the Bavarian Radio Chorus, the premiere of the work “Exiles.
-Remembrances for voices and orchestra” by Julian Anderson has to be cancelled at short notice.
-Instead of the work by Julian Anderson, Mozart’s Symphony No. 40 in G minor K. 550 will be on the programme.
+Due to illness in the Bavarian Radio Chorus, the premiere of the work “Exiles.
+Remembrances for voices and orchestra” by Julian Anderson had to be cancelled at short notice.

 About the Programme